Tax Incentives & Credit Programs

 Personal income taxes: deduction: California qualified tuition program.

-Establishes new tax deductions up to $10,000 for contributions to California's college savings plans starting 2026.
-Limits eligibility to taxpayers earning under $150,000 for joint filers or $75,000 for individual filers.
-Requires repayment of deductions if withdrawals are used for non-educational expenses.
-Mandates annual reporting to track the program's impact on college savings participation.
+Establishes new tax deductions for contributions to California's college savings plans starting January 2026.
+Allows deductions up to $10,000 for joint filers and $5,000 for individual filers with qualifying income limits.
+Requires taxpayers to repay deductions if withdrawals exceed qualified education expenses.
+Mandates annual reporting on program effectiveness and new account creation starting July 2027.

 Personal income taxes: deduction: California qualified tuition program.